piyusharora91/cool-gradients/README.md

 # Custom Gradient Generator

-Choose YOUR favorite *Linear Gradient* for your next project with this gradient generator.
+Choose YOUR favorite *Linear Gradient* for your next project with this gradient generator. <br />
+Your Inputs are saved automatically as you change any of the colors. <br />
+That is when revisited, the gradient with those specific colors will be displayed.  <br />
+And colors can be reset anytime to the default ones at a click of a button.

 Updated with **\*TypeScript**